ulfschneider/ulfschneider.github.io/_posts/thoughts/2012-07-03-definition-of-done.md

 |Deployed|
 |Documented|

 The team has to discuss, negotiate and conclude on the proper work steps.
-As a result, the team earns a clear understanding of "done" software in the specific context.
+As a result, the team earns a clear understanding of "done" software in a specific context.
 This is an important contract to ensure not to break the product during iterated delivery and to have defined quality for any "done" piece of software in each iteration.

 > Write down your current *Definition of Done* and provide it somewhere so that anyone can immediately access it.
 Make it explicit.
 Stick to it.